5 Tips For Buying A Used Guitar

 - You need to ask the seller how long they have owned the guitar, as if they have owned it for many years they should know its history of maintenance and use.
 If they try to avoid answering your questions, it should set off some warning bells, as they might be attempting to con you.
 If they have a used guitar for sale, you need to know how used!

 - Checking the guitar for damage is important.
 There will usually be some elements of wear and tear with any item that is second hand but you need to check there are no signs of rust on any parts of the guitar that holds the strings and pickups.
-Be sure to also check that the neck of the guitar is not warped at all, or that there are any cracks which may indicate that the guitar has been damaged in the past.
+Be sure to also check that the neck of the guitar is not warped at all, or that there are any cracks that may indicate that the guitar has been damaged in the past.

 - You have to try before you buy.
 After all, people buy used guitars so that they can play them.
-If it’s electric, then ask the seller if you can plug it in to an amp.
+If it’s electric, then ask the seller if you can plug it into an amp.
 If it’s an acoustic guitar, just play and see if you like the sound.